Law enforcement in Italy: Guardia di Finanza

-During demonstrations and very big events, the Guardia di Finanza is often called on duty as riot police.
+During demonstrations and large events, the Guardia di Finanza is often called on duty as riot police.

 Arma dei Carabinieri

-The Carabinieri is the common name for the Arma dei Carabinieri, a gendarmerie-like military corps with police duties.
-They also serve as the military police for the Italian armed forces and can be called upon for national defence action."

-The Carabinieri have become a separate armed force (alongside the Army, Navy and Air Force), thus ending their long-standing tradition as the First Corps (Arma) of the Italian Army (Esercito).
-They are referred to as the Arma or La Benemerita (The Meritorious Corps).
+Nicknamed La Benemerita (The Meritorious Corps), Carabinieri is the common name for the Arma dei Carabinieri, a gendarmerie-like military corps with police duties.
+They also serve as the military police for the Italian armed forces and can be called upon for national defence action.
+The Carabinieri are a separate armed force (alongside the Army, Navy, and Air Force), ending their long-standing tradition as the First Corps (Arma) of the Italian Army (Esercito).

-Carabinieri units have been dispatched all over the world in peacekeeping missions, including Bosnia, Kosovo, Afghanistan and Iraq.
-Until 2001, only men were allowed to become part of the Arma (or any military force, for that matter), but military reforms allowed women to serve in the Italian military, including Carabinieri.
+Carabinieri units have been dispatched worldwide in peacekeeping missions, including Bosnia, Kosovo, Afghanistan, and Iraq.
+Military reforms have opened the Arma to women, who were previously barred from all Italian military forces until 2001.

-Having both military police duties and civil police duties, the Arma is usually called on duty as riot police during big events and demonstrations.
+Carabinieri stations are distributed throughout the country, with a station in approximately every municipality, and additional stations in strategic locations along motorways.
+The Arma is often called on duty as riot police during large events and demonstrations, fulfilling both military and civil police duties.
 According to Europol, this force has "4,672 stations and lieutenancies".

 Polizia Penitenziaria

 The Polizia Penitenziaria (Prison Guards, literally Penitentiary Police, also translated as Prison Police Corps) operates the Italian prison system and handles the transportation of inmates.
-The training academies for the Polizia Penitenziaria are located in Aversa, Monastir, Cairo Montenotte, Castiglione delle Stiviere, Parma, Portici, Rome, San Pietro Clarenza, Verbania and Sulmona.

-Its agents are sometimes called to help the other police forces during major events.
+Its agents are sometimes called to assist other police forces during major events.
 This force (part of the Ministry of Justice) has a "nationwide remit for prison security, inmate safety and transportation".

-Corpo Forestale dello Stato (dissolved)

-The Corpo Forestale dello Stato (National Forestry Department, now dissolved) was responsible for law enforcement in Italian national parks and forests.
-Their duties included enforcing poaching laws, safeguarding protected animal species and preventing forest fires.

-Founded in 1822, the Corpo Forestale dello Stato was a civilian police force specialized in environmental protection.
-A recent law reform expanded its duties to food controls.

-In Italy, it had the responsibility to manage the activities related to the CITES (Convention on International Trade in Endangered Species).

-The Autonomous Region of Sardinia has its own corp of forestry police.

-Corpo Forestale dello Stato was dissolved on December 31, 2016, and all personnel become militarized and absorbed into the Carabinieri's Comando unità per la tutela forestale, ambientale e agroalimentare.

 Interforces

+Direzione Investigativa Antimafia

-The Direzione Investigativa Antimafia (or DIA) (Anti-Mafia Investigation Directorate) is a joint organization of Polizia di Stato, Carabinieri, Polizia Penitenziaria and Guardia di Finanza against organized crime.
+The Direzione Investigativa Antimafia (or DIA) (Anti-Mafia Investigation Directorate) is a joint organization of Polizia di Stato, Carabinieri, Polizia Penitenziaria, and Guardia di Finanza combating organized crime in Italy.

-Founded in 1991, under the authority of the Ministry of the Interior as the Direzione Nazionale Antimafia (National Anti-Mafia Directorate), its operations include preemptive investigations, judicial investigations, and international relations, and it investigates characteristics, objectives, and methods of the Mafia as well as their domestic and international contacts.
-The DIA was to prevent mafiosi from infiltrating the government.
+Founded in 1991, under the authority of the Ministry of the Interior as the Direzione Nazionale Antimafia (National Anti-Mafia Directorate), its operations include preemptive investigations, judicial investigations, and international relations.
+It investigates the characteristics, objectives, and methods of the Mafia, as well as their domestic and international contacts.

+The DIA was created to prevent mafiosi from infiltrating the government.